ytdl-org/youtube-dl/README.md

 ### Verbosity / Simulation Options:
     -q, --quiet              activates quiet mode
-    -s, --simulate           do not download video
+    -s, --simulate           do not download the video and do not write anything to disk
+    --skip-download          do not download the video
-    -g, --get-url            simulate, quiet but print URL -e, --get-title          simulate, quiet but print title --get-thumbnail          simulate, quiet but print thumbnail URL --get-description        simulate, quiet but print video description --get-filename           simulate, quiet but print output filename --no-progress            do not print progress bar
+    -g, --get-url            simulate, quiet but print URL -e, --get-title          simulate, quiet but print title --get-thumbnail          simulate, quiet but print thumbnail URL --get-description        simulate, quiet but print video description --get-filename           simulate, quiet but print output filename --get-format             simulate, quiet but print output format --no-progress            do not print progress bar
     --console-title          display progress in console titlebar